Factbox: Who might be Britain's next prime minister if May quits?

 Another pro-Brexit campaigner who still serves in May’s cabinet, Leadsom made it to the last two in the 2016 contest to replace Cameron.
 But rather than force a run-off vote against Theresa May, she withdrew from the contest.
 She currently runs parliamentary business for the government.

-Rudd resigned as interior minister last year after facing an outpouring of indignation over her department’s treatment of some long-term Caribbean residents who were wrongly labeled illegal immigrants.
+Rudd resigned as interior minister last year after facing an outpouring of indignation over her department’s treatment of some long-term Caribbean residents who were wrongly labelled illegal immigrants.

 She could win support from pro-EU lawmakers in the Conservative Party.
 But she struggled to retain her seat at the 2017 election and has one of the smallest majorities in parliament.